obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Allow to filter files and directories using fuzzy search
+    + Enter text into the input box
+    + Use this text for filtering
+    + Match the dialog height with the number of entries
+    + Draw a cursor
+    + Don't move the selected index past the filtered entries
+    + Draw a placeholder when no entries are present
+    + Support case-insensitive search for English chars
 + Open current directory and show files there
     + Only show files in the current directory
         + Fix the bug with the tree